Find a provider by last name

 Practice — Coos Bay

 Dr. Sharman received his BS from the University of California at Davis and his medical degree from Albany Medical College in New York.
 He received postgraduate training at the University of California at Davis, completing a Family Practice residency in 1983.
 He is a member Diplomate of the American Board of Family Practice.
-He is a volunteer member of the faculty at OHSU School of Medicine.
-Dr. Sharman offers comprehensive family-oriented health services, including medical care and pediatric care.
+He is a volunteer member of the faculty at OHSU School of Medicine, and The Medical Director for North Bend Medical Center.
+Dr. Sharman offers comprehensive family-oriented health services, including adult medical care and pediatric care.

 Steven G. Shimotakahara, MD — Otolaryngology

-Dr. Shimotakahara spends most of his free time pursuing sport activities including surfing, white-water kayaking, swimming, rollerblade hockey, scuba spear fishing and golf.
+Dr. Shimotakahara spends most of his free time pursuing sport activities including surfing, white-water rafting, swimming, stand up paddleboarding and, scuba spear fishing.
 He loves to cook for large groups of people (paella and sangria are his specialty) and studies foreign languages.

 Dr. Somera was born and raised in Manila, Philippines.
 She received her undergraduate education at the University of the Philippines - Diliman, Quezon City where she completed a Bachelor of Science with a Major in Psychology in 1995.
 She spent the next four years in medical school at the University of Santo Tomas Faculty of Medicine and Surgery.
 She did her Postgraduate rotating Internship year at the Cardinal Santos Medical Center in San Juan, Metro Manila, from 1999-2000.
 Dr. Somera then moved to the United States in June 2002 for her Internal Medicine Residency Training at Southern Illinois University School of Medicine in Springfield, Illinois.
 After residency graduation, she took on her first job as a primary care physician at North Bend Medical Center in November 2005.